diazvictor/sdl-net/README.md

 client:disconnect()
 ```

+## To do

+* Implement the method to receive the messages (currently they are previewed in a separate script).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.